 Termite treatments must be done to the entire perimeter of the home, it is a requirement in most cases by NJ State Regulation.
 A complete termite treatment will surround all four sides of the home’s foundation.

 In some of the treatments there is impermeable surface and the solution can not penetrate the ground.
-In these situations drilling into the home’s foundation, the front stoop, concrete walkways or slabs will be required.
+In these situations drilling into the home’s foundation, the front stoop, chimney, concrete slabs, walkways or garage floors will be required.
 Usually the drilling is spaced 12” apart.

 After the drilling a chemical solution is inserted into the holes and the holes are plugged and sealed with new concrete.

 The termiticides are designed with agents allowing them to bond with the soil and remain intact and potent for 7-10 years or longer.
 One of the concerns with this type of treatment is that the barrier needs to be continuous surrounding the foundation to be effective.
 Any break in this barrier and termites may infiltrate the structure.

 Another concern is the toxicity of the chemicals.
 These treatments can impact some vegetation in the garden, shrubs and landscaping.
 It is safe to say they are somewhat toxic to say the least.
 The other thing is that these chemical treatment do not address the termite colony, it may not be affected.

 We have a better way to address “Termites and their Colonies”.